tatumamckinnis/Autocomplete/README.md

 ## Part 2: Implement the `compare` method in `PrefixComparator`

 A `PrefixComparator` object is obtained by calling `PrefixComparator.getComparator` with an integer argument `r`, the size of the prefix for comparison purposes.
 The value is stored in the instance variable `myPrefixSize` as you'll see in the code.
-This class is used in `BinarySearchAutocomplete`, but not in `BruteAutocomplete`.
-See the [details document](docs/details.md) for details on the class and method.
+This class is used in `BinarySearchAutocomplete`, but not in `BruteAutocomplete`. **See the [details document](docs/details.md) for details on the class and method**.

 You can test your code with the `TestTerm` JUnit class which has several tests for the `PrefixComparator` class.

 ## Part 3: Implement `BinarySearchLibrary`

 The class `BinarySearchLibrary` stores static utility methods used in the implementation of the `BinarySearchAutocomplete` class.
 You will need to implement two methods in particular: `firstIndex` and `lastIndex`.
-Both are variants on the Java API [`Collections.binarySearch(list, key, c)`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/Collections.html#binarySearch(java.util.List,T,java.util.Comparator)) method that, in addition to returning an index `dex` such that `c.compare(list.get(dex), key)==0`, also guarantee to find the first or last such index respectively.
-Details on the methods you write are [in the details document](docs/details.md).
+Both are variants on the Java API [`Collections.binarySearch(list, key, c)`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/Collections.html#binarySearch(java.util.List,T,java.util.Comparator)) method that, in addition to returning an index `dex` such that `c.compare(list.get(dex), key)==0`, also guarantee to find the first or last such index respectively. **Details on the methods you write are [in the details document](docs/details.md).**

 `BinarySearchAutocomplete` will use these methods along with the `PrefixComparator` you already completed to efficiently determine the *range of possible completions of a given prefix of a word typed so far*.